 In addition to the keyboard-to-keyboard chat feature, MeshChat also allows files to be shared between nodes.
-Files may be uploaded from or downloaded to the user’s computer at any time.
-If MeshChat is running on a radio node then the file storage is very limited, but if running on an external computer the file storage is limited only by the size of the disk that is allocated for MeshChat files.
+Files may be uploaded from or downloaded to the user’s computer using the web interface.
+If MeshChat is running on a radio node then the file storage is very limited, but if running on an external LAN-connected computer the file storage is limited only by the size of the disk that is allocated for MeshChat files.

 MeshChat Action Scripts also provide for functional extensions, such as sending messages to an SMS gateway for external distribution.
 It is also possible for action scripts to periodically save the message database for archive purposes or integration with external tools.

 Although MeshChat is a commonly deployed service, it is a third party package which is not available in the AREDN® repositories.
 You can find additional information by visiting this link: MeshChat at Trevor’s Bench

 As originally designed, MeshChat uses the Perl programming language and is able to run either on an AREDN® node or on a LAN-connected Debian or Raspberry Pi computer.
 After the retirement of Perl on AREDN® nodes, there are now alternative MeshChat packages which use the Lua programming language for running on nodes.
 If you are running the original Perl version on an external computer, you can still use the new Lua API on your node to provide the computer with the list of MeshChat nodes.
 These packages are available at the following links:

 - Lua version of Meshchat for AREDN ≥18.104.22.168